skielo/CityTimer/README.md

 	- Azure Service Bus (every time the bot receives a location puts a message in the service bus to trigger a NodeJs Azure Functions
 	- NodeJs Azure function to store the request received by the bot in Firebase.
 	- Use the new implementation of AngularFire 3.2.0 - Storage
+	- Microsoft Power BI to display data.
+	- FirebaseUI in order to improve the authentication flow.

 RoadMap:

-    * Use Power BI to show collected data.
     * Add admin Portal.

 Disclaimer: